Table of Contents

 2. Make private options available

 Provide confidential options to employees who may be embarrassed to participate in educational or skill-building programs with or in full view of their peers.
-Lower participation rates that are typically seen may be due to the prevalence of group presentations, classes, and coaching sessions that many fear will expose them as needing help.
+Lower-than-expected participation rates may be due to the prevalence of group presentations, classes, and coaching sessions, which many fear will expose them as needing help.

 3. Tailor support options